caestradaa/caestradaa/README.md

 You can contact me directly through LinkedIn or send me an email to 📩 camilo.estrada.14@gmail.com

+- I'm currently working on a Dash app project to compare different quality of life indicators by neighborhood in Buenos Aires, ARG.

 📊 Technologies and Tools:
 - MS Excel
 - MS Power BI